 A combination of SPM (speed), Torque (strength), and a Sharp Blade make a great set of clippers that can get through anything.

-The biggest difference between corded and cordless is simply power.
-Cordless pairs must rely on a battery - which limits how much voltage that motor can use and therefore limits clipping power.
-Corded pairs are plugged into the wall socket and are only limited by the strength of the motor.
+Cordless pairs must rely on a battery, which may limit how much voltage that motor can use and therefore limit clipping power.
+Corded pairs are plugged into the wall socket and are limited only by the strength of the motor.

 Noise and Heat

 The #1 complaint I hear from new clipper owners is from excessive noise and heat.

 The loud buzzing can be stressful for your dog (and annoying for you), and the heat can easily burn their skin, making grooming a painful experience.
 How do we avoid this?